billhails/CEKF/LEXICAL_ADDRSSING.md

 (let ((x 10)) x)
 ```

-If we were evaluating that naiively we would be doing something like
+If we were evaluating that naively we would be doing something like

 ```scheme
 (define (eval-let expr env)